 It was in light of this need that initiatives such as TICO-19 were formed.
 The initials stand for Translation Initiative for Covid-19 and brings together collaborators from Translators without Borders (TWB), academia (Carnegie Mellon University, Johns Hopkins University), language services (Appen, Translated), and Big Tech (Amazon, Facebook, Google, Microsoft).

-In an eponymously titled July 3, 20202 paper published on pre-print server arXiV.org, the group pointed out that communicating to vulnerable populations about how they can protect themselves was crucial to stemming the tide of Covid-19 — which WIRED.com called “history’s biggest translation challenge” in a May 2020 article on TICO-19.
+The eponymous group behind the July 3, 20202 paper on preprint server arXiV.org pointed out that communicating to vulnerable populations about how they can protect themselves was crucial to stemming the tide of Covid-19 — which WIRED.com called “history’s biggest translation challenge” in a May 2020 article on TICO-19.

 TICO-19 has made test and development data available to machine translation (MT) researchers in 35 languages — 9 high-resourced, pivot languages plus 26 relatively low-resource languages — to enable the translation of Covid-related content into those languages.

 SlatorCon Remote May 2021 | $130

 A rich online conference which brings together our research and network of industry leaders.

 The research basically provides three things: (1) a collection of translation memories and technical glossaries for language service providers (LSPs), translators, and volunteers to help them work consistently and accurately; (2) an open-source, multilingual benchmark set with data for very-low-resource languages specific to the medical domain, which aims to track the quality of current MT systems and enable future research; (3) monolingual and bilingual resources for MT practitioners “to advance the state-of-the-art in medical and humanitarian (MT), as well as other natural language processing (NLP) applications.”